of the master design

 Storytelling – Public podia

 Within the Netherlands, public venues such as DDW, Het Nieuwe Instituut, What Design Can Do, VPRO and design museums show that there is interest in the story of designers.
 All forms of Dutch design, whether focused on products or driven by engineering or research, are given a voice here.
-Designers for whom design research and participants are important often show themselves on these types of stages with shorter actions in which the public is involved in order to bring and receive knowledge.

 Storytelling – Spread your own story